Chatchai Sasakul: Early life

-He was born in Nakhon Ratchasima Province.
-But the family has moved to live in the Khlong Toei slum zone 9 in Khlong Toei District, Bangkok since he was young.
-In poverty, he was forced by his father to fight in boxing as a child starting with Muay Thai.
+He was born in Nakhon Ratchasima Province, but his family moved to Khlong Toei District in Bangkok when he was young, settling in Zone 9 of the Khlong Toei slum.
+Growing up in poverty, he was forced by his father to take up boxing as a child, starting with Muay Thai.

 Muay Thai and amateur boxing career

-Sasakul martial art experience started with Muay Thai, he fought on the Bangkok circuit under the name Nuengthoranee Petchyindee (หนึ่งธรณี เพชรยินดี) in stable of Petchyindee Boxing Promotion.
-Under the auspices of Virat Vachirarattanawong, owner of Petchyindee Boxing Promotion, he attended high school at Bhadungsit Pittaya School in Bang Sue quarter.
-Which is a school that has a distinctive point is amateur boxing at the youth level.
-He then turned to boxing and became an amateur boxing star in Thailand.
+Sasakul's martial arts journey began with Muay Thai.
+He initially fought in the Bangkok circuit under the name Nuengthoranee Lukbangli (หนึ่งธรณี ลูกบางลี่), before changing to Nuengthoranee Petchyindee (หนึ่งธรณี เพชรยินดี) after joining the Petchyindee Boxing Promotions stable.
+Under the patronage of Virat Vachirarattanawong, the owner of Petchyindee, he attended high school at Bhadungsit Pittaya School in Bang Sue; the school is known for its strong amateur boxing program at the youth level.
+He later transitioned to Western boxing and rose to become one of Thailand's top amateur boxing stars.
 He had an amateur record of 85 fights, winning 78 of them, he won the 1989 and 1990 editions of the King's Cup where he received the Best Boxer of the competition award.

-During his time as an amateur boxer, he was regarded as the favorite of Klaew Thanikhul, the famous mafia at that time that was influential in the Thai boxing industry.
-Thanikhul took him to nightclubs and massage parlours at night around Bangkok, and even took him to a casino in Las Vegas.
-Even though he was only the eleventh grader.
+During his time as an amateur boxer, he was regarded as the favorite of Klaew Thanikhul, a well-known mafia figure who was highly influential in the Thai boxing industry at the time.
+Thanikhul took him to nightclubs and massage parlours around Bangkok at night, and even brought him to a casino in Las Vegas, even though he was only in the eleventh grade.